Big Data Hadoop Certification Training Course

 All the best!

-Wikipedia defines Kafka as “an open-source message broker project developed by the Apache Software Foundation written in Scala, where the design is heavily influenced by transaction logs”.
-It is essentially a distributed publish-subscribe messaging system.
+Wikipedia defines Kafka as “an open-source message broker project developed by the Apache Software Foundation written in Scala and is a distributed publish-subscribe messaging system.

 The four major components of Kafka are: